Inside This Guide

 Step 1 - Submitting Your Application and Documents

 Submitting a complete application with all the required documents helps reduce the chance of surprises or delays later in the process.

 Begin Your Application

 Once you have found the right home and negotiated the purchase contract with the seller, you are ready to apply for your mortgage.
-Your Mortgage Loan Officer will take your application online, in person, or over the phone.
+Your Mortgage Loan Officer will take your application on our mortgage website, in person, or over the phone.